PI7105 Berkeley and Idealism (Not offered in 2019/20)

-- Contact Hours:11 x 2-hour seminars; 4 supervision hours; 174 hours of independent study
+- Contact Hours: 11 x 2-hour seminars; 4 supervision hours; 174 hours of independent study

-- Module Personnel: TBC
+- Module Personnel: Dr Kenneth Pearce

 This module explores the key philosophical contributions of Ireland’s greatest philosopher, George Berkeley.
 Starting with an exploration of the Lockean background and his immediate environment in TCD, the course focusses on his two great works, The Principles of Human Knowledge and Three Dialogues.
 Among the topics are Berkeley’s rejection of abstractionism, his empiricism, his master argument for idealism, his ontology, his account of God, his account of physical science.

 The aim of this module is to provide students with subject specific knowledge and to equip them with the necessary skills for independent research.
 On successful completion of this module, students should be able to: